mfcovington/Perl-PrereqInstaller/README.md

 dynamically (e.g., `eval "require $class"`) will not be identified as dependencies or installed.

-Command-line usage is possible with `cpanm-missing` and `cpanm-missing-deep`, scripts that are installed along with this module.
+Command-line usage is possible with `install-perl-prereqs` and `install-perl-prereqs-deep`, scripts that are installed along with this module.

 - new